eyra/mono/PORT.md

 ## D3i Pilot

-The first phase of the project (ended in december 2022) resulted in a MVP solution to run one Port app on top of a Next bundle.
+The first phase of the project (ended in december 2022) resulted in a MVP solution to run one Port app on top of a Next bundle (see: [README.md](README.md)).
 This Next + Port combi can be released as a Docker image and deployed on [Azure Web App Service](https://azure.microsoft.com/en-us/products/app-service/web).

-## Development setup instructions
+## Development instructions

+### Setup

 0. Pre-requisite

     * Install [asdf](https://asdf-vm.com)
     * Install [PostgreSQL Server](https://www.postgresql.org)
-    * Fork and clone branch `d3i/latest` of this repo.
+    * Fork and clone branch `d3i/latest` of this Mono repo.

 1. Create a PostgreSQL database and replace the configurated values in `core/config/dev.exs` with your own: